Donovan1905/Greenfra/README.md

 ### Comments

-You can add greenfra comment to your terraform files to provide additional informations about your resources (number of execution per month, mean execution duration, etc...).
+You can add greenfra comment to your terraform files to provide additional information about your resources (number of execution per month, mean execution duration, etc...).

-Currently only this comment for Lambda are supported :
+**Currently, this comment are supported :**

+Lambda :
 - monthly_invocation : the number of Lambda invocations expected per month for this function
 - mean_execution_time : the mean execution time expected for this function in milliseconds

+EC2 :
+- usage_percentage : the percentage of an EC2 instance usage per month (50 % = 15 days)

 The format is the following :